Top 10 Data Archiving Best Practices

 1. Understand the Purpose of Archiving

 Unlike backups, which focus on data recovery in case of failure, archives are designed for long-term storage and retrieval.
-The goal is to maintain the integrity and accessibility of data that is critical to compliance, historical records, or future analysis.
+The goal is to maintain the integrity and accessibility of data critical to regulatory compliance, historical records, or future analysis.

 2. Choose the Right Storage Medium